ec-jrc/pyg2p/README.md

 Defines the aggregation method and step.
 Method can be `accumulation`, `average` or `instantaneous`.

 #### OutMaps
-Here you define interpolation method and paths to coordinates PCRaster maps, output unit time, the clone map etc.
+Here you define interpolation method and paths to coordinates netCDF/PCRaster maps, output unit time, the clone map etc.

 #### Interpolation
 This is a subelement of OutMaps.
 Here you define interpolation method (see later for details), paths